170 Main Street, Wardsboro, VT 05355

-The Friends of the Wardsboro Library, Inc. is an all-volunteer support organization for the public library in Wardsboro, Vermont.
-We are the only library Friends group in the state of Vermont that owns the town's library building.
+The Friends of the Wardsboro Library Inc. is an all-volunteer support organization for the public library in Wardsboro, Vermont.
+It was established in 1999.
+We own the property, not the town, and we pay for the expenses.
 Therefore, our efforts and the generosity of many donors and sponsors are what keeps the library doors open for every resident of Wardsboro and the neighboring towns.

 The Friends is a non-profit corporation dedicated to acting as advocate of the Wardsboro Public Library.